The Sundowners (1960 film): Reception

-Bosley Crowther called the film an "especially appropriate entertainment for the Christmas holidays"; according to Crowther:
+When the movie premiered at the Radio City Music Hall, Bosley Crowther of The New York Times called the film an "especially appropriate entertainment for the Christmas holidays"; according to Crowther:

-What is nice about these people and valid about this film, is that they have an abundance of freshness, openness and vitality.
-The action scenes are dynamic—the scenes of driving sheep, shearing them, racing horses at a genuine 'bush country' track and simply living happily in the great sky-covered outdoors.
+What is nice about these people and valid about this film, is that they have an abundance of freshness, openness, and vitality.
+The action scenes are dynamic—the scenes of driving sheep, shearing them, racing horses at a genuine 'bush country' track, and simply living happily in the great sky-covered outdoors.
 And the scenes of human involvements—those between the husband and the wife, of a woman having a baby, of a footloose housewife looking at a stove—are deeply and poignantly revealing of how good and sensitive people can be.

+Box office

 The Sundowners, marketed as a "newer version" of From Here to Eternity, was a financial failure in the United States.
-The film reached the top ten at the UK box office and was the third highest grossing film of 1961 in Australia.
+The film reached the top 10 at the UK box office and was the third-highest grossing film of 1961 in Australia.

+Kinematograph Weekly called it a "money maker" at the British box office in 1961.